 I am Professor and Chair of the department of Art + Design at Northeastern University, with a secondary appointment in the school of Public Policy.
-I received my PhD in Urban Planning from the Massachusetts Institute of Technology, hold a Master of Science in Media Arts and Sciences from the MIT Media Lab, and a Dipl.
+I received my PhD in Urban Planning from the Massachusetts Institute of Technology, hold a Master of Science from the MIT Media Lab, and a Dipl.
 Ing. in Architecture from the Technical University Vienna.
 I worked as Key Researcher at the Austrian Ludwig Boltzmann Institute and the Ars Electronica Futurelab and professor in the Interface Culture program of the Art University Linz, Austria.
-I am currently visiting scholar at Harvard Metalab and was recently a fellow at the Princeton-Mellon Initiative in Architecture, Urbanism & the Humanities.
+I am currently visiting scholar at Harvard Metalab and was recently fellow and visiting professor at the Princeton-Mellon Initiative in Architecture, Urbanism & the Humanities.

 Contact: